explorerhq/sql-explorer/docs/development.rst

 If you are installing SQL Explorer from source (by cloning the repository), you may want to first look at simply running test_project/start.sh.

-If you want to install into an existing project, you can do so by following the install instructions, and then additionally building the front-end dependencies.
+If you want to install SQL Explorer from source, into an existing project, you can do so by cloning the repository and following the usual :doc:`development` instructions, and then additionally building the front-end

-After cloning, simply run:
+dependencies:

 ::